Field-induced spin liquid in the decorated square-kagome antiferromagnet nabokoite KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Re-evaluating the experimental susceptibility

 \section{Re-evaluating the experimental susceptibility}

 Nabokoite {\nab} is a highly frustrated antiferromagnet, with ordering temperature $T_{\rm N}=3.2$\,K strongly suppressed below the energy scale of magnetic interactions.
-We thus use a fitting {\it ansatz} developed recently by Pohle and Jaubert~\cite{SMPohle2023} for spin liquids:
+We thus use a fitting {\it ansatz} developed recently by Pohle and Jaubert~\cite{Pohle2023} for spin liquids:

-The fit is shown in Fig.~\ref{fig:chiT}.
-It is excellent right down to the ordering temperature $T_{\rm N}$ and allows us to determine the Curie-Weiss temperature of nabokoite to $\theta_{\rm CW}=-153.6$\,K. Note that a linear fit of $\chi^{-1}$ is not feasible for this materials~\cite{SMMarkina2024}.
+The fit is shown in Supplementary Figure~\ref{fig:chiT}.
+It is excellent right down to the ordering temperature $T_{\rm N}$ and allows us to determine the Curie-Weiss temperature of nabokoite to $\theta_{\rm CW}=-153.6$\,K. Note that a linear fit of $\chi^{-1}$ is not feasible for this materials~\cite{Markina2024}.